xrage/resolver/README.md

 Resolver (Under Development)
 ===========================

-Resolver is a framework 7 based mobile app.
+Resolver is a Angular based mobile app.
 It provides simple and minimalistic UI for JIRA and Basecamp.